Nutritional Benefits of Cinnamon

 Cinnamon is among the most distinct of spices.
-When its sweet aroma wafts through the house, you know something tasty is cooking.
-Cinnamon is the dried inner bark of a tropical evergreen tree.
-Once cut and peeled, the bark curls to form the familiar spiraled sticks, or quills.
-While some home cooks keep cinnamon sticks on hand, ground cinnamon is most commonly found in kitchen cabinets.
-Cinnamon oil also is available, but it’s very potent and should be used sparingly.
+When its sweet aroma wafts through the house, you know something tasty is in the oven.
+Cinnamon is the dried inner bark from a tropical evergreen tree.
+When the bark is cut and peeled, it curls to form the familiar spiraled sticks or “quills.”
+While many home cooks keep cinnamon sticks on hand, it’s most often found in kitchen cabinets in its ground form.
+Cinnamon oil is also available, but it’s very potent and should be used sparingly.

-There are two general types of cinnamon: Ceylon cinnamon, from Sri Lanka, and Cassia cinnamon, also known as Chinese cinnamon.
-Ceylon cinnamon sticks are brittle and light brown with a mild, sweet flavor; Cassia cinnamon sticks are thicker, coarser and darker in color and have a much stronger, almost bitter flavor.
-Cassia cinnamon is more commonly used by spice manufacturers and is simply labeled as “cinnamon” on containers sold in the United States.
-Saigon cinnamon, from Vietnam, has become more readily available and is known for its intense, sweet-and-spicy heat.
+There are two general types of cinnamon: Sri Lankan cinnamon (sometimes referred to as “Ceylon” cinnamon) and Cassia cinnamon.
+Sri Lankan cinnamon sticks are brittle and light brown with a mild sweet flavor.
+Cassia cinnamon sticks are thicker and coarser, darker in color and have a much stronger, almost bitter flavor.
+Cassia is more common than Sri Lankan cinnamon the U.S., and a number of Cassia varieties are available, including:

-In Western cultures, cinnamon is most typically used in desserts and to complement fruit dishes; however, its use in savory dishes is common in ethnic cuisines.
-In the East, cinnamon is added to spicy dishes, such as Indian curries, and to braised dishes in Chinese and Vietnamese cuisines.
-Cinnamon also is used in Mexican cooking from beverages to soups, stews and other savory dishes, such as mole poblano.
-Cinnamon often is found in spice blends, including some curry powders, garam masala and chai masala (spiced tea).
-Like most spices, adding cinnamon to hot oil, butter or water can maximize its flavor.
-Use sparingly — a little goes a long way.
+While cinnamon is most often used in desserts, its use in savory dishes is increasing, especially in fusion dishes.
+In the Eastern world, cinnamon is added to spicy dishes, such as Indian curries and in braised dishes in Chinese and Vietnamese cuisines.
+Cinnamon is also used throughout Mexican cooking from beverages to soups, stews, and other savory dishes such as Mole Poblano.
+Cinnamon is often a part of spice blends such as curry powder, garam masala and chai masala (spiced-tea).
+To maximize flavor, add cinnamon to hot oil, butter or water.
+Use sparingly; a little goes a long way.